-- If taking riluzole, must be receiving a stable dose for ≥30 days prior to Day 1 and expected to remain at that dose until the final study visit.
+- If taking riluzole, must be receiving a stable dose for ≥30 days prior to Day 1.

 - For participants of childbearing potential must agree to practice effective contraception during the study and be willing and able to continue contraception for 5 months after their last dose of study treatment.

 - Medically able to undergo the study procedures, and to adhere to the visit schedule at the time of study entry, as determined by the Investigator.

 - Participants from Study 233AS101 Parts A and B must have a washout ≥16 weeks between the last dose of study treatment received in Study 233AS101 and the first dose of BIIB067 received in the current Study 233AS102.